GlennChia/01_112_ml_project/README.md

 # 1. Instructions on running the code

 ## 1.1 Part 2
+The code is contained in the part2 folder.
+If you are using the command line, run the commands: py
+The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev.p2.out.

 ## 1.2 Part 3
+The code is in the part3 folder.
+If you are using the command line, run the commands: py
+The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev.p3.out.

 ## 1.3 Part 4
+The code is contained in the part4 folder.
+If you are using the command line, run the commands: py
+The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev.p4.out.

 ## 1.4 Part 5
+The code is contained in the part5 folder.
+If you are using the command line, run the commands: py
+The output file will be <name of dataset e.g. EN/AL/CN/SG>/test.p5.out.